21 Building Your Timeline

 If we were careful, we could rearrange the timeline and perhaps select a different set of requirements to use all the available production time that our team has.
 For example, a full timeline might look like this:

-Note that when you fill out the Excel or Google Sheet templates that are provided for Assignment 2, you must enter the requirement number in each cell that the requirement spans.
+Note that when you fill out the Excel Sheet template provided for Assignment 1, you must enter the requirement number in each cell that the requirement spans.
 Do not use the merge function.
 Only place integer values into the cells.
-Be sure to follow the rules outlined in Assignment 2.
+Be sure to follow the rules outlined in Assignment 1.

 For example, the alternate timeline shown above would look like this in the Excel or Google Sheet template (assuming the iteration length was 7 days and we allowed work on weekends):